apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

  - Add kafka sink doc
  - New feature : Kafka specified partition to send
- - New feature : Determine the partition that kafka send messag based on the message content
+ - New feature : Determine the partition that kafka send message based on the message content
- - New feature : Determine the partition of the kafka send message based on the field name
+ - New feature : Configure which field is used as the key of the kafka message